 2. Establish Hierarchy and Consistency

 The key to a successful system is consistency, so that visitors can anticipate where each element will be as they proceed on their journey through your facility.
 Consistency is achieved by designing all elements in the system with a cohesive visual language.
 The signs then follow a clear hierarchy where directional wayfinding signs appear at similar heights and junction points, and identification signs have a logical and consistent placement.
-The simple identification sign like this one fabricated for Upstate Cancer Center has many layers of information including building location information, room name, tactile support and donor messaging.

 3. Integrate Wayfinding into the Architecture and the Brand